ghga-de/milestones-docs/42-eurasian_wolf/technical_specification.md

 Simple performance metrics such as execution time will be recorded to assess the general feasibility of the approach.
 No performance optimization should be performed.
-However, performance might be a criteria for selecting dependencies for this POC.
+However, performance might be a criterion for selecting dependencies for this POC.

 ## Human Resource/Time Estimation: